CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 - Gather information and evidence.
 While waiting for the police to arrive, get the driver’s contact information, driver’s license and insurance information.
 Then start snapping pictures of the car, the intersection, traffic lights, signs and anything else you see.
 Ask any witnesses for their contact information as well.

 - When the police arrive, make sure your voice is heard.
 Many police accident reports focus on the driver, and do not include a statement from the pedestrian.
 Ensure your account of the accident has been taken, and don’t be shy about politely asking to review the officer’s facts.

 - Seek medical attention ASAP.
 Getting into an E.R. immediately after your accident can help both your recovery and your case.
 You may suffer injuries that you aren’t aware of yet and an early hospital visit ensures you receive the important treatment you need right away.
 It also helps your case and insurance claim by getting documentation of your injuries.

 - Start an insurance claim.
 Open a claim with the driver’s insurance company.
 Do not give them anything but the most basic information about what happened.
 Tell them you were hit as a pedestrian, and tell them the day, time and city in which the accident occurred.
 That’s it.
 They will try to pry more details out of you, but don’t share anything until you’ve consulted with your lawyer.
 You should also start documenting your expenses: medical bills, lost wages, therapy appointments and any other costs accrued as a result of your accident.

-- Contact Leventhal Sar LLC.
+- Contact Leventhal Sar Law.
 Our pedestrian accident attorneys welcome clients from Denver, Cherry Creek and Aurora, and we’re happy to discuss your case for free.
 We work on a contingency basis, which means that we don’t get paid until you do.
 Our knowledgeable and diligent lawyers are experienced with courtroom litigation and negotiating with insurance companies.

 Damages for Your Injuries